 The limited survey information within complex bottom habitats is concerning to fishing industry stakeholders, fisheries scientists, and fisheries managers alike.
 Habitat complexity likely interacts with catchability, thereby making it difficult to determine if differences in catch between habitats are truly reflective of relative abundance (Peterson and Black 1994; Grabowski et al. 2020).
-The challenge this poses to assessments will vary with life history phases; several early life history phases of cod are known to be associated with complex bottom habitat areas and therefore are not likely to be sampled well by conventional bottom trawl methods.
+The challenge this poses to cod stock assessments will vary by life history phase; several early life history phases of cod are known to be associated with complex bottom habitat areas and therefore are not likely to be sampled well by conventional bottom trawl methods.
 Age-0 and age-1+ juvenile cod have been found in higher densities over hard substrate or high-bathymetric relief areas, likely as a refuge from predation (Gotceitas and Brown 1993; Gotceitas et al. 1995; Gregory and Anderson 1997; Cote et al. 2004; Lough 2010; Grabowski et al. 2018; Linner and Chen 2022).
 Though conventional wisdom holds that adult cod prefer colder and deeper offshore waters, recent evidence indicates that shallow inshore areas support a wide range of cod by length (Dean et al. 2021).
 Industry stakeholders also have reported a relatively high density of large cod within inshore hard-bottom habitats of the western Gulf of Maine, possibly indicating a density-dependent reduction in large cod spatial distribution and altered availability to bottom trawl surveys (Grabowski et al. 2020; McElroy et al. 2021).
-Stakeholders’ observations of high cod density over complex bottom habitats have created the perception that cod abundance across most of the species' spatial range is much higher than what bottom trawl-informed assessments have suggested, which could strain relationships between scientists, managers, and stakeholders.
+Stakeholders’ observations of increased cod density over complex bottom habitats have created the perception that cod abundance across most of the species' spatial range is much higher than what bottom trawl-informed assessments have suggested, which could strain relationships between scientists, managers, and stakeholders.

-A further complication to assessing cod population spatial dynamics is the complicated spatial structure of its subpopulations.
-Since 1972, cod in US waters have been managed as two units: the Georges Bank and Gulf of Maine stocks (Serchuk and Wigley 1992).
-This structure may not have captured the biological structure of the cod population, leading to misinterpretations of the spatial variation and magnitude of the productivity of the population (Kerr et al. 2014; Zemeckis et al. 2014).
+A further complication to assessing cod population dynamics is the complex spatial structure of its subpopulations.
+Since 1972, cod in US waters have been managed as two spatially distinct stock units: the Georges Bank and Gulf of Maine stocks (Serchuk and Wigley 1992).
+This structure may not have reflected the true biological structure of the cod population, leading to misinterpretations of the population’s spatial variation and magnitude of the productivity (Kerr et al. 2014; Zemeckis et al. 2014).
 Recent work by the Atlantic Cod Stock Structure Working Group has provided evidence that there are five biological cod stocks in US waters: a Georges Bank stock, a Southern New England stock, an Eastern Gulf of Maine Stock, a spring-spawning Western Gulf of Maine stock, and a winter-spawning Western Gulf of Maine and Cape Cod stock (McBride and Smedbol 2022).
 The former three stocks inhabit spatially separate areas, and the latter two stocks are sympatric with an area of overlap in the western Gulf of Maine.
-Each of these spatial areas has a unique composition of static spatial features (depth, bottom substrate) and dynamic environmental characteristics (seasonal water temperature) that are expected to influence the habitat use and productivity of the associated cod stock (Ames 2004; Zemeckis et al. 2014; Guan et al. 2017a; Dean et al. 2019; Linner and Chen 2022).
+Each of these spatial areas has a unique composition of static spatial features (depth, bottom substrate, rugosity) and dynamic environmental characteristics (bottom water temperature) that are expected to influence the within-stratum distribution and productivity of the associated cod stock (Ames 2004; Zemeckis et al. 2014; Guan et al. 2017a; Dean et al. 2019; Linner and Chen 2022).
 Tracking the varying spatial dynamics and productivity of cod populations at spatially explicit and biologically relevant scales will be critical to developing useful management strategies (Kerr et al. 2014; Zemeckis et al. 2014; Dean et al. 2019; McBride and Smedbol 2022).